 Catch happy hour at Parliament (2418 Allen St), an intimate wood-panelled and leather-clad bar in Uptown.
 Happy hour is 5 to 8 p.m.
-Monday through Saturday and the extensive list of cocktails are priced between $4 and $7.
+Tuesday through Saturday (all day Monday) and the extensive list of cocktails are priced between $6 and $9.
 Plus, happy hour is on any time it rains!

 Follow it up with dinner at Sixty Vines (500 Crescent Court), a huge, airy restaurant with dozens of wines on tap.
 This restaurant seems to be buzzing every night of the week.
 The menu features locally sourced ingredients and has a farm-to-table feel about it (plus, heaps of wine).
 Try the whole head of roasted cauliflower, you won’t be disappointed.

 If you’re after an cocktail to end the night, try The Tipsy Alchemist (2101 Cedar Springs Rd) or Happiest Hour (2616 Olive St).

 Start your Dallas weekend the way every respectable Dallasite does – with brunch.
 Dallas knows how to do brunch better than any U.S. city I’ve ever visited, and the options are plentiful and ever-evolving.

 Over Easy (1914 Commerce St), located in the stylish Statler Hotel, is a retro-cool diner-style restaurant in the heart of downtown Dallas.
 The pancakes are a must – I don’t think I’ve ever eaten fluffier flapjacks in my life.